AlopexMM/shiny-server/README.md

 # Shiny Server

-This docker image is base on version: 1.5.16.958 of shiny-server
+This docker image has version: 1.5.16.958 of shiny-server

 ## How to use it